maisarahishak/petronas-homecoming-microsite/README.md

-# Petronas 50 Homecoming Steps Challenge
+# Petronas 50 Homecoming Steps Challenge Microsite

 Welcome to the Petronas 50 Homecoming Steps Challenge project repository!
 This project aims to celebrate PETRONAS’ 50 years of success with a virtual steps challenge, integrating physical activity, memorable milestones, and a homecoming celebration for its staff.